Doctorate of Occupational Therapy

 CLICK HERE to read more about the proposed curriculum and admissions criteria for the first Doctorate of Occupational Therapy in Louisiana!

-The LSU Health Shreveport Master of Occupational Therapy degree program prepares students to meet the challenges of today’s healthcare system.
+The Master of Occupational Therapy degree program at the LSU Health Shreveport School of Allied Health Professions prepares students to meet the challenges of today’s healthcare system.
+In the School of Allied Health Professions’ admissions and recruitment processes, we pursue diverse cohorts of students in each program to enhance the learning experiences of all of our students, and foster an open and welcoming environment that promotes inclusion, respect, and compassion.
 Our record of 100% pass rate on the NBCOT board exam, successful fieldwork placement at prestigious sites all over the country and our above national average on knowledge exams demonstrates our commitment to student-centered instruction.

 The Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number, c/o AOTA, is (301) 652-aota and its web address is www.acoteonline.org.